21st-century genocides: Ethiopia

 The Ethiopian and Eritrean governments have repeatedly been accused of committing a genocide in the Tigray Region.

 In November 2020, Genocide Watch upgraded its alert status for Ethiopia as a whole to the ninth stage of genocide, extermination, referring to the Gawa Qanqa massacre, casualties of the Tigray War, 2020 Ethiopia bus attack and the Metekel massacre and listing affected groups as the Amhara, Tigrayans, Oromo, Gedeo, Gumuz, Agaw and Qemant.

 Peace researcher and founder of the Institute for Peace and Security Studies, Mulugeta Gebrehiwot, stated on 27 January 2021 that the killings of Tigrayans by the Ethiopian National Defense Force (ENDF) and Eritrean Defence Forces (EDF) were "literally genocide by decree.
 Wherever they're moving, whomever they find, they kill him or her, [whether it's] an old man, a child, a nursing women, or anything."
-On 20 November 2021, Genocide Watch again issued a Genocide Emergency Alert for Ethiopia, stating that "both sides are committing genocide", and that "Prime Minister Abiy Ahmed's hate speech and calls for war" together with attacks by the ENDF and TPLF put Ethiopia into stages 4 (dehumanization), 6 (polarization), 8 (persecution), and 9 (extermination) of the ten stages of genocide.
+On 20 November 2021, Genocide Watch again issued a Genocide Emergency Alert for Ethiopia, stating that "both sides are committing genocide", and that "Prime Minister Abiy Ahmed's hate speech and calls for war" together with attacks by the ENDF and TPLF put Ethiopia into stages 4 (dehumanisation), 6 (polarisation), 8 (persecution), and 9 (extermination) of the ten stages of genocide.

+On 21 November, Nigerian human rights activist and lawyer Chidi Odinkalu, called for genocide prevention, stating, "We need to focus on an urgent programme of Genocide Prevention advocacy on Ethiopia NOW.
+It may be too late in 2 weeks, guys."
+On 26 November, a group of 34 non-governmental organisations and 31 individuals, calling themselves African Citizens, British politicians Helen Clark and David Alton, and South African priest Michael Lapsley, called for the predicted genocide to be prevented.

-As of late 2022, the combined impact of wartime violence, famine and a lack of medical access had killed an estimated 385,000-600,000 people, with other reported estimates reaching numbers as high as 700,000-800,000 killed.
+As of late 2022, the combined impact of wartime violence, famine and a lack of medical access had killed an estimated 385,000–600,000 people, with other reported estimates reaching numbers as high as 700,000–800,000 killed.